operbot/op/README.rst

 **SYNOPSIS**

-The ``op`` package provides an Object class, that mimics a dict while using attribute access and provides a save/load to/from json files on disk.
+The ``op`` package provides an Object class, that allows for save/load to/from json files on disk.
 Objects can be searched with database functions and uses read-only files to improve persistence and a type in filename for reconstruction.
 Methods are factored out into functions to have a clean namespace to read JSON data into.

-**OP** stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
+``op`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
 Files are JSON dumps that are read-only so thus should provide (disk) persistence.
 Paths carry the type in the path name what makes reconstruction from filename easier then